flowenol/apple1serial/README.md

 This project aims to provide an alternative to the Apple Cassette Interface for the Apple-1 computer with use of the serial communication (9600/8-N-1).
 The expansion card is based around inexpensive and easily available ATMega328P MCU which operates as half-duplex UART.
-The signal levels are TTL, so adapter boards may be required if you need some other standard.
-The best way to connect the device to a regular modern PC is to use FTDI FT232RL USB dongle.
+The best way to connect the device to a regular modern PC is to use FTDI FT232RL USB dongle via exposed pin headers (5V TTL) or traditionally via standard DB9 RS232 connector.

 The board tries to mimic the original ACI behaviour via the modified ACI loader program `$C100` located on the on-board ROM.
 The usual way to communicate with the device is to hook it up to a PC and use a terminal emulator program to send and